lpm vs tmux

 Absolutely. lpm manages your project's services — it has no opinion on your editor, shell, or terminal setup.
 Keep tmux for SSH, long-lived sessions, vim splits, and anything else you already use it for.
 Let lpm handle the boring part: starting the dev stack when you open a project.Does lpm use tmux under the hood?

-Overlapping goals, different shape. tmuxinator gives you named, YAML-defined tmux layouts per project. lpm gives you auto-detected projects with live pane output, a visual switcher, and first-class start / stop / duplicate — plus a CLI that shares the same config.
+Overlapping goals, different shape. tmuxinator gives you named, YAML-defined tmux layouts per project. lpm gives you managed projects with live pane output, a visual switcher, and first-class start / stop / duplicate.
 If your tmuxinator file is mostly `rails s`, `npm dev`, `redis`, `sidekiq`, lpm will feel like a shortcut.
 If you lean on custom layouts, splits, and keybindings, tmuxinator will still suit you better.How do I move a tmuxinator project over to lpm?

-For an auto-detected stack (Rails, Next.js, Go, Django, Flask, Docker Compose), point lpm at the directory and it figures out the services on its own — usually no config at all.
-For anything custom, define the services in lpm's config and start the project from the app or CLI.
+Point lpm at the directory and let it generate the service config from your repo, or define the services yourself — each one is just a name and a command.
+Then start the project from the app.
 You can keep the tmuxinator file around as a fallback; lpm won't touch it.
 Source and examples are on GitHub.

 Keep tmux.
 Let lpm start the boring stuff.

-lpm is free, open source, and installs in one command on macOS.
+lpm is free, open source, and runs as a native macOS app.
 Point it at a project, hit Start, and get your whole stack running with per-service output — no tmux config required.